Paptop/TunnelProxy/README.md

 ### Installing first time

-Dependencies
-Note make sure /dev/net/tun device is present and is rw according to documentation
+/dev/net/tun device is present and is rw according to documentation

 1) Compile the program via make
 ```